 When is a Car Accident Injury Not Serious Enough to Justify a Lawsuit?

-Broken bones, amputations, spinal injuries, traumatic brain injuries, ruptured organs, and other potentially life-threatening conditions are worthy of a lawsuit against the driver who caused them if adequate compensation cannot be reached in negotiations.
+Broken bones, amputations, spinal injuries, traumatic brain injuries, ruptured organs, and other potentially life-threatening conditions are worthy of a lawsuit against the driver who caused them.
 Fortunately, the majority of injuries we see from car crashes are not life-threatening.
-The downside is they can be persistent and disrupt your daily life, work, and family routines.
+However, these non-lethal conditions may still prove to be persistent and disrupt your daily life, work, and family routines.

 Soft tissue injuries are among the most common complaints from car accidents.
 Whiplash injuries lead to thousands of personal injury claims every year.
 Whiplash is a non-medical term that refers to a neck tissue injury caused by the rapid back-and-forth motion a collision often causes to the head and neck.
 Rear-end accidents are among the most common wrecks on the highways of Maryland and they often cause whiplash injuries.

 Can You File a Lawsuit for Bruising from a Car Accident Injury?

 People who are involved in Maryland car wrecks often suffer bruising.
 Typically, this is associated with other injuries, so you should always seek medical evaluation after sustaining bruises in a car accident.
-If you only suffered bruising in a car accident and it healed quickly, it may not be worth hiring a Maryland personal injury lawyer.
+If you only suffered bruising in a car accident and it healed quickly, you might not be able to prove damages in a lawsuit.
 However, if the bruising led to complications, costly physiotherapy, and other unforeseen consequences that changed your life, you can be compensated through a lawsuit.